Spending a Week in Kailua-Kona on the Big Island of Hawaii

 About the Big Island

-Hilo is the local and industrial side of the island; it’s not that great for tourists.
-One trip we stopped through a bowling alley and quickly realized we weren’t welcome.
-Be aware of your impact around the town beaches as well and be respectful.
+Hilo is the local and industrial side of the island and is therefor less desirable for tourists.
+On one trip we stopped into a bowling alley and quickly realized we were out of place.
+The beaches of Hilo can be that way too so be aware of your impact around this city and be respectful to the people.

-The Waikoloa area is the other extreme – it is made up of expansive (and expensive) resorts and feels touristy.
-The area has some of the best beaches and it’s only a 30-45 minute drive from Kona.
+The Waikoloa area is the other extreme – it is made up of expansive (and expensive) resorts and doesn’t have that local feel.
+The area has some of the best beaches and it’s only a 30-45 minute drive from Kailua.

 Kailua-Kona is paradise to us.
-It’s welcoming to tourists and has friendly locals.
+It’s welcoming to tourists and has friendly locals too.
 It’s a chill place and no one seems to be in a hurry to get somewhere.
-Don’t be alarmed if you get waved through intersections by smiling locals.
+Don’t be surprised if you get waved through intersections by smiling locals.
 The hotels and resorts in Kona are getting a bit tired, but they are also more affordable.

-Weather-wise, Hilo is wet (super rainy), Waikoloa is hot and dry (and windy as hell at times), and Kona is just right.
+Weather-wise, Hilo is wet and humid, Waikoloa is hot and dry (and quite windy at times), and Kona is just right.
 We are from Seattle and Kona gets about the same amount of rain annually (40 inches or so), but is a constant comfortable temperature.
-Wind usually isn’t an issue because it’s sheltered by Mauna Loa and a smaller volcano.
+Wind usually isn’t an issue because it’s sheltered by Mauna Loa and a smaller volcano known as Hualalai.

 On trips to Hawaii, we are always trying to find the balance between relaxing and exploring.
 In the past we’ve overdone the exploration and missed out on a relaxing week.
-Sometimes just sitting on a beach and soaking in the sun is the best medicine.
-But we usually try to hit some activity every day.
-It might be kayaking, SUPing, or just snorkeling, but we love to explore.
-Typically we avoid guided trips or outfitters but sometimes guided trips are the only and best option.
+Sometimes just sitting on a beach and soaking in the sun is the best medicine, but we usually try to do at least one activity every day.
+It might be kayaking, SUPing, hiking, or just snorkeling – we love to explore.
+Typically we avoid guided trips or outfitters but guided tours are sometimes the only and best option.

 Downtown Kona waterfront with seawall and harbor